AdaCore/learn/content/courses/ada-idioms/chapters/controlling_obj_initialization_creation.rst

     end Demo_TimeStamp;

-The above calls the :ada:`Timestamp.Counter` function and then implicitly dereferenced the resulting access value to call the :ada:`Sample` function using the distinguished receiver syntax.
-The resulting number is then converted to a :ada:`String` value and output to standard output.
+The above calls the :ada:`Timestamp.Counter` function and then implicitly dereferences the resulting access value to call the :ada:`Sample` function using the distinguished receiver syntax.
+The resulting number is then converted to a :ada:`String` value and output to :ada:`Standard_Output`.

 We could have instead used positional call notation for the call to :ada:`Sample`: